CloudChi/FX-Framework/Script_Organization.md

 - All Scripts use JSONObjects to:
   - Accept parameters
   - Return results, or any errors
+  - Except Trigger scripts which return True of False to Proceed with or Cancel calling trigger
 - Scripts are divided into two basic types:
   - Subscripts
     - Will NOT display results or errors to the user